worldsalt/hy_fullstack/README.md

-This Repo is for the fullstack course of The Uni of Helsinki.
+This Repo is for the fullstack course of The University of Helsinki.

+"Indeed, a core philosophy of React is composing applications from many specialized reusable components."

-This was made available to you by NANO
+This was made available to you by worldsalt